On this page:

-The National Careers Institute Digital Platform (the Digital Platform) has been developed for public policy purposes using a number of information sources and is presented by the Commonwealth of Australia as represented by the Department of Education, Skills and Employment for the purposes of disseminating information to the public.
+The National Careers Institute has developed the Your Career website for public policy purposes using a number of information sources and is presented by the Commonwealth of Australia as represented by the Department of Employment and Workplace Relations for the purposes of disseminating information to the public.

 Third party information sources may have been modified by the Commonwealth, without approval, endorsement or validation by the original creator.

 Data from Burning Glass Technologies used under licence.
 O*NET 23.1 Database by the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA) used under the CC BY 4.0 license, O*NET® is a trademark of USDOL/ETA.